-The great thing about storm season is that it’s predictable!
+If there's a silver lining, storm season is at least predictable!
 This article will teach you the basics about being prepared for storms all year.

-The Difference Between Tropical Depressions, Tropical Storms, and Hurricanes
+The Difference Between Tropical Depressions, Tropical Storms & Hurricanes

 There are different levels of storms.
 They are different in size and potential damage caused.
 Understanding these differences can come in handy when preparing for incoming storms.